Thomas Doty – Storyteller

 In June of 2019, Tish and Thomas shared Upriver to Morning stories and songs at Willow-Witt Ranch in the Cascade Mountains of southern Oregon.

 Here are the Cultural, Environmental, Bilingual and Educational components that make up the Upriver to Morning project.

 Samples for Educators

-Here's a sampling of curriculum materials available to educators.
+Here's a sampling of classroom tools available to educators.

 Here's the Team!

 Work on Upriver to Morning began in the summer of 2016.
 Several specialists have contributed their creativity and knowledge to the project.

 Tish McFadden lives in Ashland, Oregon.
 She is a published author (Wilderness Press, AdventureKEEN, and Anthology Works), a published songwriter (Big Round Records and Rum Tum Music), and music educator.
 She is also a former United States Forest Service archaeologist and historian -- the career that originally introduced her to Agnes Baker Pilgrim, spiritual elder of the Takelma people.
 More recently, Agnes Baker Pilgrim became the inspiration for Tish's book and educational program, Upriver to Morning.
 Tish's occupation as an author, educator, musician, performer, and recording artist spans over thirty years.
 Upriver to Morning is a synthesis of her life's work in cultural resource preservation, writing, and music.